vivarium-collective/bigraph-viz/README.md

 used in Vivarium.
 Bigraphs consist of networks with embeddable nodes that can be placed *within* other nodes and dynamically restructured.
 CIP reimagines the bigraph concept.
-Variables are contained within Stores (the circles in the figure), which can be embedded in a hierarchy, as shown by the dark edges with inner nodes depicted spatially beneath the outer nodes.
-Instead of Milner's hyperedges, CIP employs Processes (the rectangles), which connect to shared variables within the Stores.
+Variables are contained within Stores (the circles in the figure), which can be embedded in a hierarchy, as shown by the dark edges.
+Instead of Milner's hyperedges, CIP employs Processes (the rectangles) which connect via wires (dashed edges) to shared variables within the Stores.
 Processes and Stores form a type of bipartite graph, as illustrated by the dashed edges.

-Collapsing the Process into a vertex of a hyperedge would result in Milner's bigraph.
+In Vivarium, the CIP is used to structure a modular multiscale simulation.
+Bigraph-viz is part of an effort to standardize this structure, so that it can be used as an exchange format for multiscale simulations.

 ## Getting Started